Have you ever found that you and your client weren’t speaking the same language when talking about a shoot?

 When it comes to mood boards, less is more.
 Too many images can dilute the essence of the feeling and atmosphere you are trying to get across.

-You also may want to make more than one mood board for the client to select.
+You also may want to make more than one mood board for the client to select from.

 Each board should reflect a different brand concept, but it should still align with your understanding of how the images should look in the end, based on the information that has been provided by the client.